Linqa2/ActorCoreBluetooth/README.md

 **Note: This library only supports Bluetooth Central mode** - for scanning, connecting to, and communicating with Bluetooth peripherals.
 It does not support Bluetooth Peripheral mode (advertising or acting as a peripheral).

+**⚠️ Concurrency Warning**

+ActorCoreBluetooth marks several CoreBluetooth types (`CBPeripheral`, `CBService`, etc.) as `@unchecked Sendable` to integrate them into Swift’s actor-based concurrency model.
+Because of this, these types will appear `Sendable` in client code.
+Keep this in mind when interacting with CoreBluetooth objects outside the library.

 ## Features

 ### Core Features